 App can be buggy

-The Nokia Body Cardio scales record users' weight, body fat, BMI, muscle, water, and bone mass, along with standing heart rate and pulse wave velocity (PWV).
+The Nokia Body Cardio scale that measures body fat records users' weight, body fat, BMI, muscle, water, and bone mass, along with standing heart rate and pulse wave velocity (PWV).
 The device is ultra-thin, features a solid aluminum base with heat-tempered glass, and is made to work on any surface including carpet.